On the infinitude of Prime $k$-tuples: Introduction

 To briefly recap, possessing exact and average summatory functions for admissible prime $k$-tuples allows us to infer certain relevant objects $\log(\zeta_{(k)}(s))$.
-Although $\zeta_{(k)}(s)$ remains elusive, $\log(\zeta_{(k)}(s))$ together with Euler's method and Zhang's theorem allow us to deduce an infinitude of at least one admissible prime $k$-tuple for all $k$.
+Although an explicit representation of $\zeta_{(k)}(s)$ remains elusive, $\log(\zeta_{(k)}(s))$ together with Euler's method and Zhang's theorem allow us to deduce an infinitude of at least one admissible prime $k$-tuple for all $k$.
 History suggests we will need to understand $\zeta_{(k)}(s)$ to go further.